 - Pay above minimum wage and hire someone to manage the front desk only.

-- Create a tiered management team that includes: Two overall managers, two supervisors outreach specialists, brand ambassador (specialized management team), and social media manager.
+- Create a tiered management team that includes: Two overall managers, two supervisors outreach specialists, a brand ambassador (specialized management team), and social media manager.

 - Craft a specific career path for admin and management and front desk team.
 These people are essential for product sales and redesigning the front desk area with new products as needed each season.

-- Hire a host for guest service practices, and provide clear specialized guest services with instruction on how to upsell and match new clients with the right stylist etc.
+- Hire a host for guest service practices, and provide clear specialized guest services with instruction on how to upsell and match new clients with the right stylist, etc.

 Then find simple ways to connect and communicate as a team regularly to boost connection, communication skills, and create clarity on salon needs and business goals.

-- Meet weekly with management team and front desk leads.
+- Meet weekly with the management team and front desk leads.
 This is especially helpful if some have dual roles.